 5 Things to Experience in Philadelphia

-The Philadelphia skyline from the top of the steps of the Philadelphia Museum of Art.
+View of Philadelphia from the top of the "Rocky Steps" at the Philadelphia Museum of Art.
 Photo by K. Huff for PHLCVB.

 Philadelphia is rich in attractions that tell America’s story, all within walking distance of each other.
-Tour Independence Hall, a UNESCO World Heritage Site, and explore the National Constitution Center’s exhibit Hamilton: The Constitutional Clashes That Shaped a Nation.
+Tour Independence Hall, a UNESCO World Heritage Site, and explore the National Constitution Center’s new permanent exhibit Civil War and Reconstruction: The Battle for Freedom and Equality.

 Visit the Benjamin Franklin Parkway, Philadelphia’s Museum District, to explore the Philadelphia Museum of Art and the Barnes Foundation, with the world’s finest private collections of early French-Modern and Post-Impressionist paintings.
 Wander throughout the city to enjoy our unparalleled collection of public art (more than 4,000 murals and sculptures!).

 Philadelphia’s dining scene is exceptional thanks to our roster of renowned chefs and restaurateurs including a whole host of James Beard Award winners, a wide range of ethnic and global cuisines and a festive food truck scene.
 Treat yourself to an unforgettable gourmet meal, enjoy the city’s trademark cheesesteak or try something new at Reading Terminal Market, called the Best Farmers Market in the U.S. by the Online Farmers Market.

-Philadelphia offers numerous outdoor adventures including hiking and biking in Fairmount Park (which spans 10,000 acres and has more than 270 miles of recreation trails, offering numerous outdoor adventures.
+Philadelphia’s park system spans over 10,000 acres and has more than 270 miles of recreation trails, offering numerous outdoor adventures.
 Hike and bike in Fairmount Park, stroll Race Street Pier, the brand new Rail Park and the Schuylkill River Trail, which offers spectacular waterfront views of the city’s skyline.